siyuanliu8/git-training/session_2/README.md

 1. Fork the repo from https://github.com/Arshitha/session2-exercise/
 2. Clone it down to your local machine
-3. Run the `even.R` code in RStudio and close RStudio.
-(Don't forget to set your `session2-exercise` directory as your working directory in RStudio)
+3. Run the `even.R` code in RStudio
+4. Close RStudio and save the session (Don't forget to set your `session2-exercise` directory as your working directory in RStudio)
+5. Create`random1.txt`, `random2.txt` and `random3.txt` files in the root directory of the repo.
+6. Inside `dontCare/` directory create `random4.txt` and `random5.txt`
+7. Reopen RStudio
+8. `git status`.
+You'll see all of the files that you just created as untracked.
-4. Create `.gitignore` file and add the following:
+9. Create `.gitignore` file and add the following:
   * .RHistory and other session files
-  * `random1.txt`, `random2.txt` and `random3.txt` without typing the filenames individually.
+  * `random1.txt`, `random2.txt` and `random3.txt` **without typing the filenames individually**.
 (HINT: Use wildcards)
-  * `dontCare` directory
+  * Everything inside `dontCare` directory
-5. `git status` to verify if all the files listed above are ignored.
+10. `git status` to verify if all the files listed above are ignored.
 If yes, add and commit the `.gitignore` file.
-6. Inside the `dontCare/` directory, create a new file named `random5.txt` and make sure it's being tracked.
-(HINT: It won't be tracked since the folder `dontCare/` is in `.gitignore`) How do you track only `random5.txt`?
-Try to google it or ask one of us.
-You might find some help here too: https://swcarpentry.github.io/git-novice/06-ignore/index.html
-7. Create a chain of commits.
-Make some trivial edits to the `even.R` create a chain of commits so that you can later use to go and back forth in the commit history.
+11. Create a chain of commits.
+Make some trivial edits (like adding stray comments, deleting a line of code etc) to the `even.R` create a chain of commits so that you can later use to go and back forth in the commit history.
-8. Revert back to the original `even.R` code without any of the edits you made.
+12. Revert back to the original `even.R` code without any of the edits you made.
 Looks as follows:
 ```r
 # list of integers from 1 to 10
 a <- (1:10)